Our Story Making a Difference Video

 In 2000 a site committee appointed by the National Lutheran Schools Accreditation Commission studied and recommended MLHS for accreditation.
 MLHS was reaccredited in 2005 and in 2010.

-Today nineteen Lutheran Church-Missouri Synod congregations own and support their Lutheran high school.
+Today eighteen Lutheran Church-Missouri Synod congregations own and support their Lutheran high school.

 Full association members are: